jhorzek/lessSEM/README.md

 ![](inst/penalty_functions.png)

 "penalty" refers to the name of the function call in the lessSEM package (e.g., lasso is called with the lasso() function).
 Smooth functions are called with smoothLasso, smoothAdaptiveLasso, and smoothElasticNet.
-All general purpose implementations of the functions are called with prefix "gp" (e.g., gpLasso, gpScad, ...).
-More information can be found in the documentation of these functions.
-There, we also provide some examples.

-Note that the tuning parameter $\lambda$ can be automatically determined in case of lasso and adaptiveLasso, but not for the other penalties.
-See ?lasso for more details.
+These are only implemented for the comparison of exact and approximate optimization and should not be used in most cases.
+The best model can be selected with the AIC, BIC, or cross-validaiton.
+Cross-validation functions are called cv4penalty (e.g., cv4lasso, cv4elasticNet, cv4scad).

 Currently, lessSEM has the following optimizers:

-- (variants of) iterative shrinkage and thresholding (e.g., Beck & Teboulle, 2009; Gong et al., 2013; Parikh & Boyd, 2013)
+- (variants of) iterative shrinkage and thresholding (e.g., Beck & Teboulle, 2009; Gong et al., 2013; Parikh & Boyd, 2013); optimization of cappedL1, lsp, scad, and mcp is based on Gong et al. (2013)
 - glmnet (Friedman et al., 2010; Yuan et al., 2012; Huang, 2020)

-These are also available for other packages.
-There are two ways to implement them:
+**These are also available for other packages.** There are two ways to implement them:

-1. using the R interface: (e.g., ?lessSEM::gpLasso, ?lessSEM::gpAdaptiveLasso, ?lessSEM::gpElasticNet).
-This interface is similar to the optim optimizers in R
+1. using the R interface: All general purpose implementations of the functions are called with prefix "gp" (e.g., gpLasso, gpScad, ...).
+More information and examples can be found in the documentation of these functions (e.g., ?lessSEM::gpLasso, ?lessSEM::gpAdaptiveLasso, ?lessSEM::gpElasticNet).
+The interface is similar to the optim optimizers in R.
 2. All optimizers are implemented as C++ header-only files in lessSEM.
 Thus, they can be accessed from other packages using C++.
 The interface is similar to that of the [ensmallen](https://ensmallen.org/) library.
 The documentation for this approach will follow soon.

+Similar to [regsem](https://github.com/Rjacobucci/regsem), lessSEM is specified using a model built in [lavaan](https://github.com/yrosseel/lavaan). lessSEM can handle missing data by means of full information maximum likelihood estimation and allows for equality constraints on parameters.
+However, [regsem](https://github.com/Rjacobucci/regsem) and [lslx](https://github.com/psyphh/lslx) offer even more features, such as multi-group penalties.

 # Installation